Measuring sampling plan utility in post-marketing surveillance of medical products

 Any location in the supply chain can be a source of SFPs \parencite{pisani2019, who2017-2,newton2011, suleman2014quality}.
-For example, manufacturers may produce products of poor quality, distributors may substitute placebos for authentic products, or shops may store products at unsuitable temperatures.
-Each location in the supply chain is associated with an SFP rate, defined as the proportion of quality products passing through that location that become substandard or falsified.
-Regulators continuously update estimates of these rates and deploy corrective actions accordingly. \citet{wickett2023} showed how PMS testing data can be integrated with available supply-chain information to infer SFP rates associated with locations.
-This paper, building on the Bayesian inference approach of \citeauthor{wickett2023}, proposes an innovative measure of the value of new samples using available supply-chain information and prior testing results that can then inform the locations to test to produce the most beneficial data for decision-making.
+Manufacturers may produce products of poor quality, distributors may substitute placebos for authentic products, or shops may store products at unsuitable temperatures.
+Each supply-chain location is associated with an SFP rate, defined as the proportion of quality products passing through that location that become substandard or falsified.
+Regulators continuously update estimates of these rates and deploy corrective actions accordingly.
+This paper, building on the Bayesian inference approach of \citet{wickett2023}, proposes an innovative measure of the value of new samples using supply-chain information and prior testing results.
+This measure can inform the locations to test that produce the data most beneficial to decision-making.